-Attendance & Participation Student participates in all class meetings and guest lectures (with exceptions for extenuating/challenging circumstances) 20 Annotations Annotations on the weekly readings using Hypothesis.
+Student Survey Fill out the class survey to give me a better sense of who you are and what you bring to the table Survey Due: January 21 5 pts Attendance & Participation Participate in all class meetings and guest lectures (with exceptions for extenuating/challenging circumstances).
+On occasion I may assign pop quizzes which will factor into your participation grade.
+10 pts Annotations Contribute annotations on the weekly readings using Hypothesis, a social reading tool.
 Each reading must include at least one annotation from you.
 All annotations must be completed by midnight the day before our discussion of the texts.
-30 Newspaper Project Contribute an article, drawing, or creative work to our class newspaper and work with a small group to create 1-2 pages for the final publication at the end of the semester.
+30 pts Newspaper Project Contribute an article, drawing, or creative work to our class magazine.
 Each of the assignments below is worth 10 points.
-Assignment 1 (October 1): Analyze a Chicana Newspaper Assignment 2 (October 17): Write a Proposal for a Contribution Assignment 3 (November 5): Submit a draft of your contribution to me and share it with your working group Assignment 4 (December 3): Create a Newspaper Page(s) with your working group and share it with me 50 Assignment 5 (December 10) : Evaluate the small group process and your own performance
+Assignment 1 (February 18): Analyze a Chicana/WOC Publication Assignment 2 (March 3): Write a Proposal for a Contribution & meet with Professor Cotera Assignment 3 (March 24): Submit a draft of your contribution Assignment 4 (April 21): Create a mock-up of your magazine page(s) with graphics/artwork on Canva Assignment 5 (April 28): Evaluate the working process and your own performance 50 pts Final Exam Our final exam is scheduled for: Thursday, May 2, 1:00 pm-3:00 pm Attendance is mandatory 5 pts